Oldsmobile Vista Cruiser: Second generation (1968–1972)

 Transmission offerings through the years included one of two automatics—the two-speed Jetaway (1968) or three-speed Turbo Hydramatic (1968–72), or very rarely, a standard three-speed manual with column shift or optional four-speed manual with floor-mounted Hurst shifter borrowed from the Oldsmobile 442.

 In 1969, the "Dual-Action" tailgate was introduced as an option on two-row models and standard equipment on three-row.

 In 1970, an exterior redesign sharpened edges and curves.
 Although it closely resembled the 1968-69 models, and is essentially regarded a second-generation car (The GM Skywagon Club recognizes the 1970-72 models as "Generation 2a"), many body parts were no longer interchangeable.
 The dashboard was also completely redesigned.

 For 1971, Oldsmobile brought back the full-sized Custom Cruiser wagon on a 127.0 in wheelbase 98 C-body chassis, featuring GM's disappearing clamshell tailgate, but the glass-roofed Vista Cruiser continued until 1972.

 A small number of 1972 Vista Cruisers were modified by Hurst Performance for support car duties at the 1972 Indianapolis 500, joining the 1972 Hurst/Olds official pace car.
-Both were equipped with 455 cuin Rocket V8.
+Both were equipped with the 455 cuin Rocket V8.
 Two modified Vista Cruisers are known to survive as of 2012, a press car and a medical director's car.
 As of 2012, the medical director's car is owned by a relative of Ray Harroun, the winner of the first Indianapolis 500 in 1911.